sheddyranking/Microsolft-Power-Bi./README.md

 > The `ALLSELECTED` Filter returns All the Rows and Columns in a table, ingoring all the filters applied within the query and allowing the once Applied outside of query.
 Also help you get the 100% Total values, which can be useful in some cases.

+> The `ALLEXCEPT` Filter, returns all the rows and ingnore the once affected by filters.

+## DAT- Time Intelligence.

+>`DATADD`: Returns a table that contains a column of dates, shifted either forward or backward in time by the specified number of intervals from the dates in the current context.